Dtradke/ALCX_Active_Users/README.md

 I have included multiple ways to view the report:

 1) Active_Holder_Interactions.ipynb --> This is a jupyter notebook.
-The code can be actually run in here by execting "jupyter notebook Large_Holder_Activity.ipynb" in terminal from this directory.
+The code can be actually run in here by execting "jupyter notebook Active_Holder_Interactions.ipynb" in terminal from this directory.

 2) Active_Holder_Interactions.pdf --> This is an exported PDF document of the write-up and code included in the jupyter notebook.
 This also includes the graphs that the code generates.